GavinMendelGleason/blog/entries/big_data_terminusdb.md

 account for.
 Further, one can always acquire a base layer by first performing a squash on a layer, to obtain a single new base layer, if the database has a history of revisions.
-We figured requiring baselayers in merge was a reasonable compromise for the interface.
+We figured requiring baselayers in concatenate was a reasonable compromise for the interface.

 Since we have so many databases, we don't want to have to specify them all on the command line (in fact we might not even be able to) so we